 - Participate in an internship or co-op work program.

 CLEP is a time-saving way to earn a degree.
 CLEP students pursuing a bachelor's degree cut the time required to graduate by 2 1/2 to 10 months.

 Colleges' CLEP policies differ.
 Different colleges grant credit for different exams.
 Also, a college often grants the same amount of credit to students who earn satisfactory scores on the CLEP exam as those who successfully complete the related course.
 Use a college's official website to research the policy of a college you're interested in.

 Check out these resources:

-- Find out the benefits and results of taking a CLEP exam.
+What are the benefits of taking a CLEP exam?

 The benefits of taking a College Board CLEP test include saving time and money.
 Students can skip entire courses by earning college credit through a CLEP exam.
 These tests benefit students looking to graduate early or wanting to take a heavier course load.
 Additionally, CLEP exams can be a valuable tool for adult learners who want to earn a college degree but have obligations that make attending traditional college courses difficult for them.

 What is the minimum score for the CLEP exam?